Blue Bombers Forum

 Unless next year they make it so the Riders and Bombers are playing a bunch of Saturday away games.

-Quote from: Throw Long Bannatyne on Today at 05:44:57 PMThat could be really bad.
+Quote from: Throw Long Bannatyne on May 28, 2026, 05:44:57 PMThat could be really bad.
 I'd follow the Bombers through the playoff no matter what medium the game was broadcast on, but if they're not in it, I'd likely tune out rather than jump through extra hoops to watch games I would definitely watch if I had normal access.
 I might hear the final score on the news, but probably not.

 Pretend it's the 60's and listen to the dulcet tones of the crew on 680.